namuol/ecsape/README.md

 world.invoke('hasManyArguments', a, b, c, d);
 ```

+If a system does not have a function with the given name, it is skipped.

-**NOTE**: Functions are invoked in the order the systems were added to the world.
+Functions are invoked in the order the systems were added to the world.

 ## Install